 Janice had married Brian Gerald Vaughn, Sr. from White Castle, Louisiana during the time that she was working in sales and studying at LSU.
 Janice and Brian stayed married for 6 years and after Janice gave birth to their two sons who are a year apart – Janice and Brian divorced.
 By the time that she received her bachelor’s degree, Janice had taken over 160 credit hours of courses at the undergraduate level and most of her classes were in art.
 She had immersed herself in art and taught her sons to paint at an early age.
 Her son Dane Alexander Vaughn is now an a talented abstract artist and he is also a professional athlete.
 Many conversations about art and painting sessions take place in the home where she now lives with her two sons in Los Angeles, California.
 Her oldest son Brian Gerald Vaughn, Jr. is a talented website designer and a partner with Janice in her art business Artistic Angels.

 Janice is the published author of two books that are currently selling through Amazon, B&N and also through other retailers: Princess Panny – Not Princess Nobody (a Christian fable for children about overcoming social rejection through the love of Christ) and Frugal Feasts – Sumptuous Savings for the Pickiest Palates.
+This cookbook includes meat, seafood, pasta, bean and many vegetable dishes including a wonderful dessert section with details on cooking that make it easy to use and other uniquely designed features.
 More about these books can be found on this website.
-Janice continues to work hard as an artist and is currently preparing to work on the two-year art project, Embrace Diversity in America Art Project that will culminate in free art exhibits in Los Angeles.
-A more detailed understanding of the Embrace Diversity in America Art Project can be found on this website where donations to help Janice complete this exciting project can also be made and are greatly appreciated.

-Janice Marie is a Christian and has raised her sons to appreciate all Christian religions as well as other cultures because she believes that the body of Christ is not segmented and that God created and loves ALL people with no room for prejudice, discrimination or judgment, which she passionately expresses through her artwork, photography work, poetry and also next through the Embrace Diversity in America Art Project.
+Janice Marie is a Christian and has raised her sons to appreciate all Christian religions as well as other cultures because she believes that the body of Christ is not segmented and that God created and loves ALL people with no room for prejudice, discrimination or judgment, which she passionately expresses through her artwork, photography work and poetry.
 She has taught her sons to love and respect persons who are of other religions, different races and different social classes.
 Janice took in several of her sons friends temporarily while raising her sons because these boys had come out of abusive homes where they were not wanted and needed support while transitioning into other permanent living situations.
-Most of her sons closest friends today are of different races.
+Most of her and her sons closest friends today are of different races.
 Janice is very pleased with her sons choice of friends and for loving others based on who they are rather than the color of their skin or their financial or social status.
 There is no room for any kind of discrimination or judgment in Janice’s life or her son’s lives.
 None of them want any part of this poison to society.
 Janice Marie “Panny’s” artistic works thus far mostly represent people from other races and cultures, which brings awareness to the beauty of diversity and the unity and compassion for one another that we should all feel as a global community.